apache/nuttx/libs/libc/stdio/README.md

-# lib_libbsprintf
+# lib_bsprintf
   This function is mainly used to output the contents of the input structure.
-Most standards follow the standards of printf and scanf.
+Supports standard formats for printf and scanf.
   For detailed parameters, see:
   1. https://en.cppreference.com/w/c/io/fprintf
   2. https://en.cppreference.com/w/c/io/fscanf

 - **special**:
-  1. Float use %hf, and double for all others.
+  1. Float use %hf, "%f" or "%lf" is double, "%Lf" is long double.
   2. The char array is specified with %.xs. for example: "char t[30]" is specified with "%.30s", char a [20] - " %.20s "
   3. "%u" is unsigned int.
   4. "%d" is int.